-6.2.11 National Points North Island Championships
+6.2.12 National Points North Island Championships

-- 6.2.11.1 The rules for the North Island Championships are set by the Local Organising Committee for the event. - 6.2.11.2 The North Island Champion titles will be awarded in each discipline and age/gender category held at the Championships. - 6.2.11.3 The North Island Championship Combined Discipline Winners will be awarded to the Male and Female racer, regardless of age category, with the lowest combined race point from each discipline held at the Championships.
+- 6.2.12.1 The rules for the North Island Championships are set by the Local Organising Committee for the event. - 6.2.12.2 The North Island Champion titles will be awarded in each discipline and age/gender category held at the Championships. - 6.2.12.3 The North Island Championship Combined Discipline Winners will be awarded to the Male and Female racer, regardless of age category, with the lowest combined time from each discipline held at the Championships.

-6.2.12 National Points South Island Championships
+6.2.13 National Points South Island Championships

-- 6.2.12.1 The rules for the South Island Championships are set by the Local Organising Committee for the event. - 6.2.12.2 South Island Champion titles will be awarded in each discipline and age/gender category held at the Championships. - 6.2.12.3 The South Island Championship Combined Discipline Winners will be awarded to the Male and Female racer, regardless of age category, with the lowest combined race point from each discipline held at the Championships.
+- 6.2.13.1 The rules for the South Island Championships are set by the Local Organising Committee for the event. - 6.2.13.2 South Island Champion titles will be awarded in each discipline and age/gender category held at the Championships. - 6.2.13.3 The South Island Championship Combined Discipline Winners will be awarded to the Male and Female racer, regardless of age category, with the lowest combined time from each discipline held at the Championships.